-Controls several annual grass weed species and suppresses quackgrass.
-Apply to young, actively growing grass weeds.
-Apply when annual grass weeds are 2-6 inches tall for most species.
+Controls several annual grass species and suppresses quackgrass.
+Apply when annual grass weeds are 2-6 inches tall and actively growing for most species.
 For repeated applications, allow at least 7 days between applications.
 Do not cultivate one week before or after application.
 Do not apply if rainfall is expected within 1 hour of application.
 Do not graze or feed treated foliage to livestock.